 - Consider going into Settings > Face ID & Passcode and toggle Require Attention for Face ID off.
 But be aware that this makes it less secure.

 - Go to Settings > Face ID & Passcode and tap Reset Face ID.
 Work through the steps to set it up again.

 - Look in Settings > General > Software Update and make sure you have the latest update.

 - If nothing has worked, then take your iPhone X into an Apple Store or to an authorized service provider and ask for a repair or replacement.
 Apparently, Apple has some testing procedures in place for this problem and it might require a rear camera repair.

-We’ve seen a few reports at the Apple forums and the MacRumors forum about the iPhone X screen refusing to turn back on, refusing to turn off, or freezing up intermittently.
-There are a few possible causes of this.
+We’ve seen a few reports at the Apple forums and the MacRumors forum about the

 - The first thing to try for a problem like this is a force restart.
 Press and quickly release the Volume Up button.
 Then press and quickly release the Volume Down button.
 Then press and hold the Sleep/Wake button until you see the Apple logo.
 Unfortunately, this might only be a temporary fix.

 - For a more permanent fix, it might be worth trying a factory reset, just make sure you back up first.

 - If there’s any visible damage, or you suspect physical damage from a drop or bump could be the cause, then contact Apple and take your iPhone into an Apple Store or authorized repair shop for a repair.

 Apple is being proactive here and warning users that burn-in could occur on the